luciddrmr/homeworks/NotesOnProblemSolvingWithRecursion.md

    * When you're stuck, maybe solve a narrower problem and examine its solution to see if it informs a solution for the main problem.

+   * When there's an operation you only want to do *once*, it definitely shouldn't be put in the recursive step (i.e., inside the loop).

      * Then, consider: "What's different, or more complicated, when you move to the bigger problem?"
        "Which one of our base cases becomes no longer a base case?"